By Xavier Savard-Fournier, International migration specialist & Reporter and analyst of international affairs

 By Jason Gagnon, Head of Unit, Migration and Skills, OECD Development Centre & Jens Hesemann, Senior Policy Advisor, OECD Development Co-operation Directorate/GPP, Crisis and Fragility Team

 There are over 100 million forcibly displaced people in the world today – more than ever before.
-Armed conflicts, like the one in Ukraine, continue to drive more people away from their homes, with most displaced people remaining in limbo for a long time.
+Armed conflicts, like Russia’s war against Ukraine, continue to drive more people away from their homes, with most displaced people remaining in limbo for a long time.
 Low- and middle- income countries (LMICs) host over 80% of the world’s refugees and IDPs.
 With the right policies in host countries and supportive development co-operation, there is an opportunity to achieve pragmatic interim solutions for the displaced.
 This can be a win-win for the host communities and displaced populations alike, where socio-economic integration yields multiple benefits.

 Continue reading “The potential of social protection for forcibly displaced people”